The primary service we provide to prospective entrepreneurs is team mentoring, but we do provide additional resources for our entrepreneurs.

 Discounts available to VMS participants - VMS participants are eligible for a number of discounts and programs through VMS.
-Some examples include MassChallenge application discounts, the Hubspot for Startups program, the MathWorks Accelerator & Incubator Program (which includes 12 free months of use on including MATLAB and Simulink), and cloud services (such as Amazon AWS, Google Cloud Platform, and Microsoft for Startups).
+Some examples include MassChallenge application discounts, the Hubspot for Startups program, the MathWorks Accelerator & Incubator Program (which includes 12 free months of use on including MATLAB and Simulink), and cloud services (such as Amazon AWS and Google Cloud Platform).

 STEX25 Nominating Partner - VMS startups are periodically nominated to participate in the MIT Startup Exchange's STEX25 Startup Accelerator.
 Selected teams have access to many benefits, such as: a travel stipend to one MIT Startup Showcase event, custom assessment/outreach/matchmaking with ILP member companies, insights and understanding from corporate experience and management resources, and more!
 For more information, please visit: https://startupexchange.mit.edu/stex25